-Note: The Qualifying Exams for PhD in Computer Science and Computer Engineering are the same except for the course selections (see the application form).
+Note: The qualifying exams for the Ph.D. in Computer Science and Computer Engineering are the same except for the course selections (see the application form).

-The Qualifying Exam is a written exam intended to assess whether a student is ready to conduct research at the doctoral level and is able to publish in international conferences and journals.
-This exam must be passed for formal admission into the doctoral program.
-Students seeking the PhD degree are expected to take the exam during the second semester of their doctoral studies, excluding the Summer semester.
+The qualifying exam is a written exam intended to assess whether or not a student is ready to conduct research at the doctoral level and is able to publish in international conferences and journals.
+The exam must be passed for formal admission into the doctoral program.
+Students seeking the Ph.D. degree are expected to take the exam during the second semester of their doctoral studies, excluding the summer semester.

 The exam addresses the student's knowledge of graduate and undergraduate course material and basic mathematical concepts and engineering methods required for research and professional practice at the doctoral level.
 The exam consists of six problems (one from each course) related to material covered in recent FAU graduate and undergraduate CS/CE courses.
-The exam is administered two times a year, in the Fall and Spring semesters.
-Two 3-hour sessions, morning and afternoon, cover three courses each.
-The student can bring three 2-sided pages of notes and a simple calculator to each session, but no books, computers, or phones.
-An overall minimum score of 70% or better is required to pass.
-A student falling the written exam may, upon re-application, take it a second time.
-Two failures will normally result in the student's dismissal from the PhD program.
+The exam is administered two times a year in the fall and spring semesters.
+Two 3-hour sessions, morning and afternoon, cover tree courses each.
+The student can bring three 2-sided pages of notes and a simple calculator to each session, but no books, computers or phones.
+An overall minimum score of 70 percent or better is required to pass.
+A student failing the written exam may, upon re-application, take it a second time.
+Normally two failures will result in the student's dismissal from the Ph.D. program.